raymondworkshop/dev.programming/README.md

   - Testing
     + assert

+  - **control abstraction** using recursion, higher-order functions, generators, and streams
-  - higher-order functions
+    + higher-order functions
-    + how **functions can be manipulated as data** using higher-order functions
+      - how **functions can be manipulated as data** using higher-order functions
   -

 #### ch2 - Data Abstraction - Building Abstractions with Data
+  - **data abstraction** using interfaces, objects, classes, and generic operators
   - structed data
     + object metaphor -> value + behavior
   - struct programs on abstract data